Tinkerforge/doc/de/source/Protocol_20.rst

       ...
       ipcon.disconnect()
   }

+This allows to rely on the enumerate callback (with enumeration_type set to *CONNECTED*) to detect devices that are newly connected and need to be configured.
+For example, configuring the PWM setup of a Servo Brick.
+Because the *CONNECTED* enumerate callback is sent when a communication connection is establish it can be used to detect when a Brick got restarted and needs to be reconfigured.

 Since the WIFI Extension the the IP Connection tried to automatically restore the connection when it was lost.
 This behavior was internal to the IP Connection,